kodie/minitaur/readme.md

 Default: `null`

 A key from the `minitaur.templates` object to use as a template for the modal.
-Accepts a `String` or a `Function`.
+Accepts a `String`.

 To create a template, simply add a string to the `minitaur.templates` object.
 Any instances of `{minitaur-content}` will be replaced with the content of the modal.
-This option also accepts a function that is passed the modal element as it's only parameter and returns a string.
+A template can also be a function that is passed the modal element as it's only parameter and returns a string.

 Example: